Ferndown (Old)Ferndown, England

-Ferndown Golf Club is a pine and heathery heaven, set in pleasing manicured countryside and located a mile or two north of the popular seaside town of Bournemouth.
+Ferndown Golf Club is a pine and heathery heaven, set in pleasing manicured countryside a mile or two north of the popular seaside town of Bournemouth.
 This is where Peter Alliss learnt his trade, for his father, Percy, was the professional here for more than a quarter of a century.

 The club was founded in 1912 and Harold Hilton, one of the finest amateur golfers of all time, designed the course.
 It opened for play in 1914.
 Hilton won the British Open championship as an amateur twice, a feat only surpassed by Bobby Jones, who was British Open champion on three occasions, also as an amateur.

 The Old course at Ferndown Golf Club plays across a sandy outcrop of land where there is a proliferation of heather and pines.
 It’s an inherently pretty golf course and sometimes Ferndown is bracketed alongside Augusta because of its immaculate tee to green grooming.
 The hazards at Ferndown are subtle – there are the obvious heather and trees to avoid, but the bunkers are especially well designed and positioned.
 Steep-lipped sand traps are invariably visible from the tees and the fairways and they certainly concentrate the mind.
 Many of the holes are dog-legged in shape and tee shot position is critical, rather than sheer length.
 Ferndown is a course where scoring well depends entirely on whether or not the ball is kept in play.